Plan to Evacuate

 - Be familiar with alternate routes and other means of transportation out of your area.

 - Always follow the instructions of local officials and remember that your evacuation route may be on foot depending on the type of disaster.

-- Assemble supplies that are ready for evacuation, both a “go-bag” you can carry when you evacuate on foot or public transportation and supplies for traveling by longer distances if you have a personal vehicle.
+- Assemble supplies that are ready for evacuation.
+Prepare a “go-bag” you can carry when you evacuate on foot or public transportation and supplies for traveling longer distances if you have a car.